 And if all of that doesn’t seem like enough for your business, there is an Enterprise plan that can be customized to your needs.

 So, What Does All This Mean?

 While the manual process for connecting Xero to Looker Studio may seem like the cheaper option, it would be a waste of your data analysts’ valuable time that ultimately leads to inefficiencies in your data processing.

 Third-party options do come at a cost but could help your team not only with your Xero to Looker Studio integration, but with any other integrations you may require as well.

 Of the four third-party options listed in this article, it’s difficult to say which is cheaper or better because it will really depend on what you’re looking for in a data integration service and how much data you’re working with.
 How many data sources would you like to connect?
 To how many destinations?
 Do you want to load to a warehouse, a BI tool, or both?

 Now that you have an idea of what Dataddo, Stitch, Blendo, and Panoply have to offer, and at what cost, the choice is up to you.

 Dataddo provides a powerful cloud-based data platform that automates the entire chain of data operations ranging from extraction and integration to transformation and analytics.
 The platform works well with data from any web service, SaaS application, offline business tool or data from smart meters and sensors.
 With Dataddo you can easily sync, store, and access your data from over 80 data sources.
 Try our 14-day free trial and ensure a data-driven organization.

-Connect Xero to Google Data Studio
+Connect Xero to Looker Studio